Mxtisiek/Momoka/README.md

 # Momoka (河原木 桃香, from *Girls Band Cry*)
-##### The name choice makes no sense and isn't supposed to, I just like Momoka
+###### The name choice makes no sense and isn't supposed to, I just like Momoka

-### A simple Discord bot with SurrealDB integration for testing purposes
+### A simple Discord bot with SurrealDB integration, for testing purposes.

 Utilizes the Bun runtime with **TypeScript**, **Discord.js** and **SurrealDB**.